packetgeek/K3S-TTRSS/README.md

 This is currently a work-in-progress.
 This does not yet result in a working instance of TT-RSS (packetgeek, 1 Aug 2022).

-# TTRSS on K3S Kubernetes Ryzen-based mini pc, with NFS-based persistence
+# TTRSS in Minikube, on a Ryzen-based mini-PC, with NFS-based persistence

 This is for my own education and personal use.
 Please refer to Antonio Correia's code if you're attempting similar (I do horrible things to other people's code).